evgenyneu/Auk/README.md

 ## Usage

-Auk extends UIScrollView class by creating `auk` property that you can use for showing images.
+Auk extends UIScrollView class by creating the `auk` property that you can use for showing images.

 ```Swift
 // Show local image